 The selection of electives must be guided by the job outcome sought, local industry requirements and the complexity of skills appropriate to the AQF level of this qualification.

 The Certificate II in Hospitality completed in this course results in the achievement of four (4) course units (two Year 11 units and two Year 12 units).
-Completion of 110 hours of work placement (equivalent to two (2) ADWPL endorsed program unit equivalents) is compulsory to meet course requirements, and must be from industry related placement/employment relevant to the job outcome at this level.
+Completion of 110 hours of work placement (equivalent to two (2) ADWPL endorsed program unit equivalents) is compulsory to meet course requirements, and must be from industry-related placement/employment relevant to the job outcome at this level.

 Certificate II in Cookery